-The OCO-2 Ground Data System (GDS) will convert automated readings downloaded from the Observatory into data products that provide comprehensive mission results as well as material for further research and investigation.
-The GDS will provide the environment to generate two data products (i.e., L1 and L2) that will be available for distribution to both the scientific community and the general public.
+The OCO-2 Science Data Operations System (SDOS) will convert automated readings downloaded from the Observatory into data products that provide comprehensive mission results as well as material for further research and investigation.
+The SDOS will provide the environment to generate two data products (i.e., L1 and L2) that will be available for distribution to both the scientific community and the general public.
 Both products will appear in the Hierarchical Data Format (HDF) v 5.
 The products will conform to the standards of the Earth Observing System Data and Information System (EOSDIS) Core System (ECS).

 Members of the OCO-2 science team will generate Level 3 and Level 4 products at their home institutions.
 The Level 3 product will map Xco2 to one part per million (ppm) accuracy over the Earth's surface in bins with dimensions of 1° in latitude and 1° in longitude.
 Each granule of the OCO-2 Level 3 product will represent data from one 16 day orbit repeat cycle.
 The Level 4 product will map the distribution of CO2 sources and sinks over the Earth's surface.
 Plots of the Level 4 product will display fluxes in CO2 abundance over the Earth's surface in regions with dimensions of 4° in latitude and 5° in longitude.

 |2||Orbit granules of geolocated Xco2||0.54 Gbytes/day||30 days|